6 Min Read

 Our desire for sex can ebb and flow depending upon what’s going on in our lives, but for the most part sex is a fun, important and pleasurable way to enjoy closeness with another person.
-Keeping this aspect of your relationship strong within your marriage strong is particularly important.
+Keeping this aspect of your relationship strong within your marriage is particularly important.

 Sexual activity also engages the pleasure centers of your brain.
 The endorphins released help to deepen the feelings of love you have for your spouse.
 Studies have shown that in the longest and most successful marriages couples make a point to have sex regularly.

-This physical contact in marriage brings you closer as a couple and helps keep you bonded to one another.
+Physical contact in marriage brings you closer as a couple and helps keep you bonded to one another.
 It also strengthens trust and leaves you feeling more connected.

 Can A Marriage Survive Without Sex?

 In order for a marriage to survive when there is no sex or intimacy both partners need to be of the same mind when it comes to that aspect of their relationship.
 Most couples, however, are not.

 Lack of sexual desire for your spouse, or disinterest in sex overall, can happen for a variety of reasons.
 Sometimes there can be a health or biological component to this, but most often it’s reflective of circumstances or issues within the relationship itself.

 For instance, a new baby can put the brakes on a couple’s sex life.
 A woman may feel overwhelmed with motherhood or even uncomfortable with her post-baby body and therefore not want to be intimate.

 A marriage in this situation is likely to encounter issues or not be able to reconcile problems because their bond isn’t strong enough to help them move forward.

-Respect for the marriage, the vows and the other person need to be shown, but telling a person who still wants the closeness of a sexual relationship that they can’t have it will create a divide in the marriage and make other, possibly smaller challenges, seem insurmountable.
+Respect for the marriage, the vows and the other person need to be shown.
+Telling a person who still wants the closeness of a sexual relationship that they can’t have it will create a divide in the marriage and make other, possibly smaller challenges, seem insurmountable.

-So whether a marriage without sex can survive depends a lot upon the circumstances in the marriage itself.
-It is fair to say, however, that a sexless marriage is probably not as strong or stable as those where there is a healthy sex life.
+So, whether a marriage without sex can survive depends a lot upon the circumstances in the marriage itself.
+It’s fair to say, however, that a sexless marriage is probably not as strong or stable as those where there is a healthy sex life.

 Dr. Kurt often counsels couples dealing with challenges in their sex lives.
 When asked for some insight he had this to say,